 Jorge Pereira is a Brazilian Red & White Coral Belt (8th Degree) Jiu-Jitsu Master who earned his black belt training under Rickson Gracie (1986).

-Pereira is known as one of the defenders of the Brazilian grappling style in vale tudo (no holds barred) matches throughout the 1980/90s and 2000s as well as for having built one of the strongest jiu jitsu teams of that era, developing athletes such as Leo Dalla, Otavio “Tatá” Duarte, Paulo Guillobel, Wander Braga or Luiz “Guigo” to name a few.
+Pereira is known as one of the defenders of the Brazilian grappling style in vale tudo (no holds barred) matches throughout the 1980/90s and 2000s as well as for having built one of the strongest jiu jitsu teams of that era, developing athletes such as Leo Dalla, Otavio “Tatá” Duarte, Paulo Guillobel, Wander Braga and Luiz “Guigo” Guilherme to name a few.

 Jorge Pereira was raised in the Volta Redonda municipality, state of Rio de Janeiro – Brazil.